About The Duke of Sussex

 Heads Together was privileged to be the 2017 Virgin Money London Marathon Charity of the Year giving the campaign a positive platform to raise funds for the charity partners and to start millions of conversations about mental wellbeing.

-Prince Harry lives at Kensington Palace in London.
+The Duke of Sussex lives at Kensington Palace with his wife, The Duchess of Sussex, in London.
 He spends his working life carrying out public duties in support of The Queen and fulfilling a number of charitable activities and projects.

 He spent ten years working in the Armed Forces, ending operational duties in 2015.
 During his service, he conducted two tours of duty to Afghanistan with the British Army.